-It's well known that a K-unstable Fano manifold cannot admit KE metrics, say $\bP^2$ blows up one or two points.
-However, it can admit conic KE metrics alone some smooth divisors.
+It's well known that a K-unstable Fano manifold cannot admit K$\rm{\ddot{a}}$hler-Einstein (KE) metrics.
+However, it can admit conic KE metrics along some smooth divisors.
 This inspires the concept of twisted K-stability.
-In \cite{Der16}, the author introduced the concept of twisted K-stability and later it is algebraically reformulated by using twisted generalized Futaki invariants in \cite{BLZ19}, which indicates that K-unstable Fano manifolds can be twisted K-stable.
+In \cite{Der16}, Dervan introduced the concept of twisted K-stability and later it is algebraically reformulated using twisted generalized Futaki invariants in \cite{BLZ19}, which indicates that K-unstable Fano manifolds can be twisted K-stable.
 For example, if $X$ is a given K-unstable Fano manifold and $H\in |-lK_X|$ is a general smooth divisor on $X$, where $-lK_X$ is a very ample line bundle, then the pair $(X,\frac{1-\beta}{l}H)$ is uniformly K-stable for sufficiently small $0<\beta\ll 1$.
 Thus there exists a conic KE metric $w(\beta)$ such that the following equation holds:

-The following two theorems proved by \cite{BL18b} are natural products of this phenomenon, that is, adding a general boundary would create K-stability.
+The following theorem proved by \cite{BL18b} are natural products of this phenomenon, that is, adding a general boundary would create K-stability.